-One of the largest portions of the District's net position in 2022 (76.9%) is the "Current and other assets" asset category.
-This is due to the \$19,680,000 general obligation loan procured in 2022.
+The largest portions of the District's total assets in 2023 (74.5%) is the current and other assets category.
+This is due to the \$19,680,000 general obligation loan procured in 2022 and the remaining unspent loan proceeds.
 In most years, the Current and other assets category is the largest category of assets.
-However, the "Capital assets" category normally occupies a larger percentage of the total assets than is demonstrated in 2022, again due to the acquisition of the general obligation loan in 2022.
+Capital assets represented 25.5% of total assets as a result of continued construction on the District's new Station No. 5.
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources because the capital assets themselves cannot be used to liquidate these liabilities.